 In addition, each student-athlete is required every year to obtain a physical examination, preferably by their primary care physician, clearing them to participate in athletics.
 Each family is asked to update their personal and emergency contact information, health history, and provide the school with any special medical instructions.

 Our protocols dictate that our student-athletes and coaches report injuries as soon as they occur, allowing our athletic trainers to begin evaluating those injuries immediately.
-After an initial evaluation, trainers work to determine and communicate appropriate treatment, make decisions on playing status, and coordinate possible referrals to physicians or other medical specialists.
+After an initial evaluation, our athletic trainers work to determine and communicate appropriate treatment, make decisions on playing status, and coordinate possible referrals to physicians or other medical specialists.
 Evaluations are specific to the injured area and include taking a thorough history of the injury, recording signs and symptoms, and performing specific tests and measures.
 In the case of a joint injury, these specific tests evaluate strength, range of motion, joint stability, and function.
 Our concussion evaluation involves the use of the SCAT3, a vestibular oculomotor screen, and a King Devick assessment.
 All evaluations are documented, and our staff devises a plan for treatment based on assessment results.

 First aid kits, injury ice, and water are present at all practice and competition venues to allow for immediate and on-site care of student-athletes.
 Athletic training rooms are also equipped with air splints, vacuum splints, spine boards, crutches, and boots to care for the immediate care of a variety of injuries.
 Coaches and athletic trainers travel with pertinent medical information for all their athletes in case of emergencies.